appacademy/Module-1-Resources/week2/d1-node-and-vs-code/README.md

 - Here's a function.
 - First, assign the first element of your array as the accumulator.
 - Then, starting at the second element of the array,\
-I'd like you to run the function and make the\
+I'd like you to run the function giving it the accumulator, element, index, and array,\
-`return` value of the function the new accumulator.
+and make the `return` value of the function the new accumulator.
 - Finally, you can give me the accumulator.

 ### Default Accumulator